biocatiit/website/content/pages/index.rst

 :url:
 :save_as: index.html

+.. alert:: As part of an Argonne-wide policy, BioCAT is only doing COVID-19 related
+    research at the moment.
+Additionally, no users are allowed on site.
+If you have a COVID-19 related project, please contact us for more information.
+    :type: warning

 .. alert:: **REAL-ID requirement:** Argonne now requires a REAL-ID compatible
     driver's license to obtain a new user badge. `Click for more information and other acceptable IDs. <https://www.anl.gov/site-entry-requirements>`_